top of page

 eISSN: 3066-8239 (online)

-Volume 1 Issue 2 (forthcoming)
+Volume 1 Issue 2 (download issue)

 1. A Three County Community Health Needs Assessment (CHNA) in Southern New Jersey: Leveraging Partnerships and Sharing Findings with Community by Devon Ziminski, Carla Villacis, Madeliene Alger, and Amanda Ekelburg, Rutgers, the State University of New Jersey